 Entering into the Docker world: A Hitch-hikers Guide to Clustering

 Docker, a relatively new container technology, is making waves the size of a Tsunami these days.
 Why?
 Simply because it makes the packaging and shipping of your apps much faster and uncomplicated.
 Along with the added benefit of being a leaner, lighter, OS-independent alternative to virtual machines, Docker makes it easy to run a number of apps on the same old servers.
-All this wrapped up in a pretty bow of open source software, of course Docker has enough reason to be the popular kid in school.
-Linux virtualization techniques like LXC (LinuX Containers) have always been around, however due to the expertise and training required to actually deploy and maintain them, they never got much preference over Virtual Machines (VM).
-This article will explain the need for containerized applications as well as roles of different tools and supporting frameworks for Docker containers.
+All this wrapped up in a pretty bow of open-source software, of course, Docker has enough reason to be the popular kid in school.
+Linux virtualization techniques like LXC (LinuX Containers) have always been around; however, due to the expertise and training required actually to deploy and maintain them, they never got much preference over Virtual Machines (VM).
+This article will explain the need for containerized applications and the roles of different tools and supporting frameworks for Docker containers.

 What difference does Docker make?

-The kaleidoscope of changes that transformed the architecture, infrastructure and usage of applications since the beginning of the World Wide Web can be described as nothing less than radical.
-We drastically moved from thick clients to thin clients, and all the way to mobile apps.
+The kaleidoscope of changes that transformed the architecture, infrastructure, and usage of applications since the beginning of the World Wide Web can be described as nothing less than radical.
+We drastically moved from thick to thin clients and all the way to mobile apps.
 In a similar way, we progressed from dedicated hosted servers to Virtual Private Servers (VPS) and finally towards cloud infrastructure.
-The simple rule of cause and effect would dictate that our applications will, therefore, need a lot of flexibility and reliability to accommodate any further changes.
+The simple rule of cause and effect would dictate that our applications will need a lot of flexibility and reliability to accommodate any further changes.

-These changes also mean that an application must support high scaling and availability in order to be relevant and cutting edge.
-Due to such needs, we need to have a complete ecosystem of infrastructure and resources that ensures smooth deployment of our application.
-Now, to enable interaction between components of such an ecosystem, a lot of configurations are made necessary.
-Furthermore, the applications also change dynamically to keep up with the market requirements and trends.
-Hence, there is a need for continuous pipeline of different stages like development, QA, Production.
+These changes also mean that an application must support high scaling and availability in order to be relevant and cutting-edge.
+Due to such needs, we need a complete ecosystem of infrastructure and resources that ensures the smooth deployment of our application.
+Now, to enable interaction between components of such an ecosystem, a lot of configurations are necessary.
+Furthermore, the applications change dynamically to keep up with market requirements and trends.
+Hence, there is a need for a continuous pipeline of different stages like development, QA, and Production.
 Now imagine the complexity of making those configurations on each stage of the development pipeline and migrating the application through these stages.

 All this makes developing a sleek intuitive application seem like an unconquerable mountain.
 However, there does happen to be an easy solution to this complication.
 Docker, of course!

-Akin to how shipping containers are used to ship goods and are standardised for multiple transport methods, in the software we have the concept of Docker containers which enable any payload and its dependencies to be encapsulated as a lightweight, portable, self-sufficient container.
-This container can be manipulated using standard operations and run consistently on practically any hardware platform.
+Akin to how shipping containers are used to ship goods and are standardized for multiple transport methods, in the software, we have the concept of Docker containers which enable any payload and its dependencies to be encapsulated as a lightweight, portable, self-sufficient container.
+This container can be manipulated using standard operations and run consistently on any hardware platform.

 Following are some popular use cases for Docker:

-In the DevOps world, there are two ways to look at docker, namely - Developer view: Build Once, Run Anywhere and Operations view: Configure Once, Run Anything.
+In the DevOps world, there are two ways to look at docker: Developer view: Build Once, Run Anywhere, and Operations view: Configure Once, Run Anything.

 How Docker can be used as a Cluster:

-The ability to package, transfer and run application code across multiple environments is all good fun but it adds the complexity of how to manage the applications as a whole.
-Moreover, as we increase the use of containers, new challenges come up in terms of managing which containers run where, dealing with large numbers of containers and facilitating communication between containers across hosts, etc. This is where clustering tools come into the picture.
+The ability to package, transfer and run application code across multiple environments is all good fun but adds the complexity of managing the applications as a whole.
+Moreover, as we increase the use of containers, new challenges come up in managing which containers run where, dealing with large numbers of containers and facilitating communication between containers across hosts, etc. This is where clustering tools come into the picture.
 Some fairly popular tools would be -

-With Swarm, it is very simple to use the standard Docker interface and to integrate it into existing workflows.
-However, it may make it difficult to support the more complex scheduling that can be defined in the custom interfaces.
+With Swarm, using the standard Docker interface and integrating it into existing workflows is very simple.
+However, it may make it difficult to support the more complex scheduling defined in the custom interfaces.

-Kubernetes is an opinionated orchestration tool that comes with service discovery and replication baked-in.
-It may require some re-designing of existing applications, but used correctly, it will result in a fault-tolerant and scalable system.
+Kubernetes is an opinionated orchestration tool with service discovery and baked-in replication.
+It may require some re-designing of existing applications, but if used correctly, it will result in a fault-tolerant and scalable system.

 Mesos is a low-level, battle-hardened scheduler that supports several frameworks for container orchestration including Marathon, Kubernetes, and Swarm.
 Kubernetes and Mesos are more developed and stable than Swarm.
 In terms of scale, only Mesos has been proven to support large-scale systems consisting of hundreds or thousands of nodes.
 However, when looking at small clusters of, say, less than a dozen nodes, Mesos may be an overly complex solution.

 On its own, Mesos only provides the basic “kernel” layer of your cluster.
-It lets other applications request resources in the cluster to perform tasks, but does nothing itself.
+It lets other applications request resources in the cluster to perform tasks but does nothing itself.
 Frameworks bridge the gap between the Mesos layer and your applications.
-They are higher level abstractions which simplify the process of launching tasks on the cluster.
+They are higher-level abstractions that simplify the process of launching tasks on the cluster.

-Consider the following cluster configuration, here, the resources for your application is handled at the kernel level by Mesos.
+Consider the following cluster configuration; here, Mesos handles your application's resources at the kernel level.
 At the same time, as parts of the application are dockerized, they are portable and relatively hardware independent.

 Long Running Services